-The Optimal Deductible Calculator is designed to help you select the deductible that provides the most value for you.
-The Optimal Deductible Calculator can be used for any insurance policy that has a deductible including auto insurance, health insurance and homeowner’s insurance.
+The Optimal Insurance Deductible Calculator is designed to help you select the deductible that provides the most value for you.
+The Optimal Insurance Deductible Calculator can be used for any insurance policy that has a deductible including auto insurance, health insurance and homeowner's insurance.

 The general rule is the higher the premium the lower the deductible.
 A higher deductible means that there is less risk to the insurance company and more risk to the insurance consumer.
 The reduction of risk to an insurance company typically results in a lower premium.